Coregonus zugensis

-Coregonus zugensis, also known as the Swiss whitefish, is a freshwater species of fish of the subfamily Coregoninae which is found in Europe lakes of Lucerne and Zug.
+Coregonus zugensis, also known as the Swiss whitefish, was a freshwater species of fish of the subfamily Coregoninae which was found in Europe lakes of Lucerne and Zug.
 However, in a recent study, it was found that the species had been extirpated from Lake Zug.

 Description

 Coregonus zugensis is benthopelagic, living 20–80 m underwater.
 It can reach a maximum recorded length of 20 cm.
 It usually feeds on zooplankton and insect nymphs.